mirfan899/sppas/sppas/doc/03_annotations/33_IPUs_segmentation.md

 ### Silence/Speech segmentation

-The IPUs Segmentation annotation performs a silence detection from a recorded file.
+The IPUs Segmentation is a semi-automatic annotation process.
+It performs a silence detection from a recorded file.
 This segmentation provides an annotated file with one tier named "IPU".
-The silence intervals are labelled with the "#" symbol, as ipus intervals are labelled with "ipu_" followed by the IPU number.
+The silence intervals are labelled with the "#" symbol, and IPUs intervals are labelled with "ipu_" followed by the IPU number.

 The following parameters must be properly fixed: